coinexchain/dex-api-java/docs/StakingApi.md

 StakingApi apiInstance = new StakingApi();
 String delegatorAddr = "delegatorAddr_example"; // String | Bech32 AccAddress of Delegator
-Object body = null; // Object | The password of the account to remove from the KMS try {
+Delegation1 delegation = new Delegation1(); // Delegation1 | The password of the account to remove from the KMS
+try {
-    BroadcastTxCommitResult result = apiInstance.undelegate(delegatorAddr, body);
+    BroadcastTxCommitResult result = apiInstance.undelegate(delegatorAddr, delegation);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling StakingApi#undelegate");